Import People via SFTP

 Connection Examples

 You can use any SFTP client to upload your data file.
-For example Filezilla.
+Here is an example of setting up a connection using FileZilla:

 Troubleshooting